Project Overview

 Practices

-- Education and Training: technical assistance
+- Education and Training: farmer to farmer, networking, technical assistance, workshop

 - Farm Business Management: agricultural finance, budgets/cost and returns, business planning, financial management

-- Create a training program that will benefit all new farmers.
+- Create a training program that will benefit all Beginning farmers.
 New farmers will participate in a comprehensive training to prepare themselves to become profitable farmers and better stewards to the land they farm.

 - Increase knowledge of the business aspects of farming.
 By providing farmers with the needed business management skills, they will be more profitable in farming.